 Overview.
-Our non-employee directors for purposes of our director compensation program currently consist of Pierre Chenu, Soo-Keong Koh, Sunggyu Lee, Ph.D., Ramani Narayan, Ph.D., Richard J. Nigon and Mark J. Stone.
-During the fiscal year ended August 31, 2011, our former director, Tilman B. Frank, M.D., also received compensation under our director compensation program.
+Our non-employee directors for purposes of our director compensation program currently consist of Pierre Chenu, Soo-Keong Koh, Sunggyu Lee, Ph.D., Ramani Narayan, Ph.D., Richard J. Nigon, Mark J. Stone and Konstantin von Falkenhausen.

 We use a combination of cash and long-term equity-based incentive compensation in the form of annual stock option grants to attract and retain qualified candidates to serve on the Board of Directors.
 In setting non-employee director compensation, we follow the process and procedures described under the heading "Corporate Governance-Nominating and Corporate Governance Committee-Processes and Procedures for the Determination of Director Compensation."